benbaho/Minitalk-42/README.md

 # Minitalk-42
-Minitalk Procject has succeed with 115/100
+Minitalk Procject succeed with 115/100